SE2Dev/CoDFX/README.md

 - AlienFX SDK

 ##How to Use:
-- Launch a copy of Call of Duty: Black Ops
+- Launch a supported game
-- Launch CoDFX (This will run in the background until Call of Duty: Black Ops is closed)
+- Launch CoDFX (This will run in the background until the game is closed)

+###Supported Games:
+- Call of Duty: World at War (Steam)
+- Call of Duty: Black Ops (Steam)